Hong Kong: Cinema

 Hong Kong developed into a filmmaking hub during the late 1940s as a wave of Shanghai filmmakers migrated to the territory, and these movie veterans helped build the colony's entertainment industry over the next decade.
 By the 1960s, the city was well known to overseas audiences through films such as The World of Suzie Wong.
-When Bruce Lee's The Way of the Dragon was released in 1972, local productions became popular outside Hong Kong.
-During the 1980s, films such as A Better Tomorrow, As Tears Go By, and Zu Warriors from the Magic Mountain expanded global interest beyond martial arts films; locally made gangster films, romantic dramas, and supernatural fantasies became popular.
+When Bruce Lee's The Way of the Dragon was released in 1972 and Enter the Dragon in 1973, local productions became popular outside Hong Kong.
+During the 1980s and 1900s, films such as A Better Tomorrow, As Tears Go By, God of Gamblers, Police Story and Zu Warriors from the Magic Mountain expanded global interest beyond martial arts films; locally made gangster films, romantic dramas, and supernatural fantasies became popular.